 - Email Workflows

 Email Workflows: Email workflows (also known as email drip campaigns) are key to nurturing families from one stage of the funnel to the next by staying top-of-mind in their inboxes.
 For more on the basics of email automation, read this blog post.

-Data: Run reports and analyze Google Analytics to figure out which strategies are working best to recruit the most qualified applicants, and pursue those.
+Data: Run reports and analyze Google Analytics to determine which strategies are best to recruit the most qualified applicants, and pursue those.

 In addition to email workflows and data, you'll also rely on your organic website, content, and social media channels to keep families engaged.
 If you're investing in search ads, a retargeting campaign can also aid in your efforts here.

 4. Experience: Turning accepted students into enrolled students and engage alumni.

 Your school community depends on alumni engagement, so it is essential to make them happy when they are on campus.
 In addition to a great website, email campaigns and social media, you'll also want to have: